Description

 HAT-100Q1 AC current transducer

-Simple open-loop AC current transducer HAT-100Q1 can measure AC currents in the range of 0-100A.
+Open-loop AC current transducer HAT-100Q1 can measure AC currents in the range of 0-100A.
 Data can be transferred to the monitoring system using AC converter VT407.

 Specifications